JK1997/salary-management-fe/README.md

 I would like to enhance this project in the future such as following:

-1. Implement more unit testing using jUnit
+1. Implement Angular unit testing
 2. Improve the UI be more mobile responsive and user-friendly
 3. Salary range validation
 4. Add a back button in employee page
 5. Organise the files in better structure
-6. Better error handling for REST
+6. Show better error response message from REST

 <p align="right">(<a href="#readme-top">back to top</a>)</p>